A capacity field of sixteen fillies will line up...

-Before you are able to place your bets on the 2016 Caulfield Cup you need to gain an understanding of the 2016 Caulfield Cup odds.
-Online bookmakers, such as Ladbrokes.com.au, are a great place to start checking out 2016 Caulfield Cup odds before making an informed decision about which runners to back.
+Before you are able to place your bets on the Caulfield Cup you need to gain an understanding of the 2017 Caulfield Cup odds.
+Online bookmakers, such as Ladbrokes.com.au, are a great place to start checking out Caulfield Cup odds before making an informed decision about which runners to back in the $3 million staying classic traditionally held on the third Saturday of October during the Melbourne Spring Racing Carnival.

-The 2016 Caulfield Cup odds are assigned to the runners after the bookmakers have assessed their previous performances and general form – it is a fairly complex process but it does help you make good decisions when it comes to placing your bets on the 2016 Caulfield Cup.
+The Caulfield Cup odds are assigned to the runners after the bookmakers have assessed their previous performances and general form, with many of the season’s best international raiders usually being kept safe in Caulfield Cup betting.

 If you are taking advantage of the all-in futures markets, i.e. Caulfield Cup odds offered weeks even months before the race day, you can be sure to get a great deal, even if the line-up tends to shift in the weeks before the event.